Migration Skills Assessment: A Comprehensive Guide

 1. A Verification Check with the Australian Department of Home Affairs

 Always remember to do a verification check with the official Department of Home Affairs to confirm whether you need a Skills Assessment for your chosen Visa application.
-Based on the occupation, there are different Visa subclasses with their own requirements.
-Thus, it is important to confirm beforehand if a skills assessment is of your chosen visa category or not.
+Based on the occupation, there are different Visa subclasses with their requirements.
+Thus, it is essential to confirm beforehand whether a skills assessment is required for your chosen visa category.

 2. Choose the Assessing Authority Based on Your Occupation